 Segment guide

-Use this page when the Lowcountry, the Grand Strand, and the Cape Fear finish need one coherent plan.
+Bring the Lowcountry, the Grand Strand, and the Cape Fear finish into one coherent plan.

 The South Carolina Lowcountry and Grand Strand segment is the Route 17 stretch where Charleston, Georgetown, the Grand Strand, Little River, and Wilmington work as one planning lane.
 Charleston and Wilmington are the major bookends, but the value of the segment is in the decisions between them: whether to linger in the marsh middle, reset in Georgetown, choose beach energy deliberately, or keep the state-line transition brief.